English

 Credits 4

 Required of all first-year students and designed to teach students to write clear, vigorous prose, this course takes students through all stages of the writing process.
 Essay topics range from personal narratives to logical arguments.
 All students learn the resources of the NHTI library and write at least one documented research paper.
-Available in honors format.
 Students who have received credit for this course cannot also receive credit for ENGL 101FC, ENGL 101XC, GST 100C, or GST 102C.

 ENGL101FC: English Composition—FYE